With Lillian Drayer (1890-1979)

 But the stresses that nearly broke the family apart came less from Grandpa’s poverty, than from his extremely restrictive attitudes toward most forms of social interaction.

-Dan Myers, part V: Pentecostal Puritanism
+Part V: Pentecostal Puritanism

 While Pentecostalism is most noted for the uninhibited behavior of its worshipers (shouting, ecstatic waving and body movements, speaking in tongues, etc.), an equally important feature of most Pentecostals is their severe disapproval of any behavior deemed sinful (in this they differ very little from some other, non-Pentecostal Protestants).
 Depending on the leaders’ attitudes, this can include just about everything except certain kinds of work and worship.
 Of course, alcohol and tobacco were strictly forbidden.
 In fact, the influence of these groups in bringing about Prohibition was considerable.